 Video Transcription

 Hi, my name is Art, and I teach Python at Noble Desktop.
-In this video, I'm going to show you how you can create a data frame from a bunch of lists.
+In this video, I'm going to show you how you can create a data frame from many lists.
 First, let's import Pandas as "pd".

 Suppose we have a couple of lists.
 A list is a very popular Python container, and most of the time when you gather information (maybe you use web scraping techniques to gather information) you would use a list, and then you want to take those lists and convert them into a data frame.